 Does your institution have an application fee?
-Yes If your institution has waived its application fee for the Fall 2025 application cycle, please select no. If yes, what is the amount of the application fee: \$65.00 If yes, can the fee be waived for applicants with financial need?
+Yes If your institution has waived its application fee for the Fall 2025 application cycle, please select no. If yes, what is the amount of the application fee: \$65.00 in yes, what is the amount of the application ree. φοσ.σσ If yes, can the fee be waived for applicants with financial need?
 Yes If you have an application fee, and have an online application option, please indicate the policy for students who apply online: Same Fee If you have an application fee for online applications, can the fee be waived for students with financial need?
 Yes C14.
 Application Closing Date Does your institution have an application closing date?
-Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) Priority Date 1/15 C15.
-First-time, first-year student acceptance other than Fall Are first-time, first-year students accepted for terms other than the Fall?
+Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) 1/15 Priority Date • C15.
+First-time, first-year student acceptance other than Fall · Are first-time, first-year students accepted for terms other than the Fall?
 Yes

-C16.
-Admissions Notification to Applicants Are notifications to applicants of admission decision sent on a rolling basis?
+Are notifications to applicants of admission decision sent on a rolling basis?
 No What date do rolling notifications begin?
-(MM/DD) ] If notifications of admission decision are sent by specific date, please enter date: (MM/DD) 4/1 C17.
-Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from dropdown menu and related follo ow-up textbox) Must reply by set date If you selected reply by May 1st or within a set number of weeks, please enter number of w eeks: If you selected specific date, please enter the date here: (MM/DD) 5/1 Please provide admitted applicant policy, if none of the above policies apply to your institut ion:
+(MM/DD) If notifications of admission decision are sent by specific date, please enter date: (MM/DD) 4/1 C17.
+Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from dropdown menu and related follows) w-up textbox) Must reply by set date If you selected reply by May 1st or within a set number of weeks, please enter number of weeks: If you selected specific date, please enter the date here: (MM/DD) 5/1 Please provide admitted applicant policy, if none of the above policies apply to your institution: